-As for your second question, varicose veins are only a symptom, not even a very common one, of venous dysfunction.
+As for your second question, varicose veins are not a disease, but only a symptom, not even very common one, of a disease called “venous insufficiency”.
 The other symptoms include leg and feet discomfort, deep dull aches, pain, heaviness, fatigue, swelling, muscle cramps, restlessness, itching, burning, numbness and others.
 They often worsen with prolonged standing.

-Visible signs of the vein disease include swollen ankles, bluish discoloration often with brown pigmentation in the skin, blue or purple patches under the skin, bruises with no known trauma (due to spontaneously ruptured veins), slowly-healing wounds and others.
+Visible signs of vein disease include swollen ankles, bluish discoloration often with brown pigmentation in the skin, blue or purple patches under the skin, bruises with no known trauma (due to spontaneously ruptured veins), slowly-healing wounds, redness of the skin and other.

 Abnormal venous circulation eventually leads to the development of complications.
-Some of them are blood clots, bleeding, dermatitis and other soft tissue infections, development of ulcers and even malignancies.
+Some of them are blood clots, bleeding, dermatitis and other type of infection, development of ulcers and even malignancies.
 Some forms of venous abnormalities can cause pulmonary thromboembolism, a very dangerous condition, during which the blood clots are thrown by the moving blood into the lungs.

-Venous disorders should be treated when they cause symptoms: pain, swelling, achiness or fatigue etc. They must be treated, if complications have developed, including blood clots, bleeding, ulcers or infection.
-If abnormal veins affect your work negatively or interfere with your life-style, or even when they are cosmetically unappealing, the treatment is highly desirable.
+Venous disorders should be treated when they cause symptoms: pain, swelling, achiness, fatigue etc. They must be treated, if complications have developed, including blood clots, bleeding, ulcers or infection.
+If abnormal veins affect your work negatively or interfere with your life-style, or even when they are cosmetically unappealing, the treatment is highly recommended.
 The benefits of appropriate treatment: relief from current symptoms PLUS prevention of future complications.

-There is no single best treatment.
-The choice depends on the type of disorder, its stage, kinds of symptoms, comorbidities, contraindications, even skin type etc. Often, a combination of the modalities works best, and requires a comprehensive evaluation at a qualified clinic.
+There is no single best treatment method.
+The choice depends on the type of disorder, its stage, kinds of symptoms, comorbidities, contraindications, even skin type etc. Often, a combination of the modalities works the best, and requires comprehensive evaluation in a specialized clinic.